 The goal of the GTE Fellows Program is to provide support for select U.S. teacher educators to design Global Learning Classrooms for their teacher candidates and to contribute to a broader network of teacher educators interested in this topic.

 Our hope is that these teacher candidates will, in the long run, create Global Learning Classrooms for their own pK-12 students and will lead this work in teacher preparation.
 The program was originated at Global Teacher Education and transitioned to Longview in summer of 2018.

 The GTE fellows are teacher educators who represent a diverse range of expertise.
 They work in private teaching colleges as well as large public research institutions across the country.
 The GTE Mentors are experts in teacher education and global learning and each has been working throughout this academic year to support the revision of his/her Fellow’s course.

-Over the Fall 2018 and Spring 2019 semester, each Fellow will redesign a course for teacher candidates that incorporates global learning outcomes supported by a deeper understanding of global competence, assessments, technology, and pedagogical practices.
+Over the Fall and Spring semester, each fellow will redesign a course for teacher candidates that incorporates global learning outcomes supported by a deeper understanding of global competence, assessments, technology, and pedagogical practices.
 Fellows have been tasked with creating complementary resources, a module and video case.
 Materials will be made available to future teacher educators and teacher candidates.

 GTE Fellows are: